 Negligence is referred to as an unintentional tort.
-Negligence occurs when someone who owes you a duty of care acts unreasonably or carelessly and, in doing so, causes you reasonably foreseeable damages.
-In essence, a person who acts negligently does not commit an act intentionally but does so due to carelessness or recklessness.
+Negligence occurs where someone who owes you a duty acts unreasonably or carelessly and, in doing so, causes you reasonably foreseeable damages.
+In essence, a person that acts negligently does not commit an act intentionally but does so due to carelessness or recklessness.
 For example, if your friend intentionally hit your leg with a hockey stick, they may have committed the intentional tort of battery.
 Your friend in that case intended to swing the stick at you.
-If, however, you tripped on a hockey stick that your friend had left on their porch steps, causing you to fall and hurt yourself, your friend could be held liable in negligence.
-In that case, your friend did not intend to strike you with their hockey stick but rather was arguably careless in leaving their hockey stick in a place that may cause you harm.
+If, however, you tripped on a hockey stick that your friend carelessly left laying on their porch steps, causing you to fall and hurt yourself, your friend could be liable for negligence.
+In that case, your friend did not intend to strike you with their hockey stick, but rather was arguably careless in leaving their hockey stick in a place that may cause you harm.

-Negligence lies at the heart of tort law, and the bulk of modern personal injury and property damage cases are based in negligence.
+Negligence lies at the heart of tort law, and the bulk of modern personal injury and property damage cases are based on negligence.
 There are also subcategories within the law of negligence-for example, occupiers' liability, which covers the duty owed by occupiers of property, and product liability, which deals with the duty that product manufacturers and others owe to users of their product.
-Negligence will be discussed in Chapter 6, Negligence: Duty and Standard of Care, and Chapter 7, Negligence: Damages and Causation.
-Defences to negligence will be discussed in Chapter 8, Defences to Negligence and Apportioning Liability, while distinct subcategories of negligence will be examined more closely in Chapter 9, Liability of Occupiers and Hosts, and Chapter 10, Product Liability and Professional Liability.
+Negligence will be discussed in Chapters 5 and 6.
+Distinct subcategories of negligence will be examined more closely in Chapter 7.